CyberHeroRS/writeups/TFC/lumapci/README.md

     set_bit(DEVICE_CATEGORY_MISC, dc->categories);
 }
 ```

-With this information we can change types on `rax` and `rax_1` with binary ninja `Change Type` feature to make this function much more  readable.
-And now we can notice that only `device_id` differs from default edu implementation.
+With this information we can change the types on `rax` and `rax_1` with Binary Ninja's `Change Type` feature to make this function much more readable.
+Now we can notice that only `device_id` differs from the default edu implementation.

 ![luma_class_init_renamed](luma_class_init_renamed.png)